-A first screening will shortlist the top 20 candidates (5 per theme) who will then be reviewed and evaluated by a jury composed of the project core partners and investors.
-The top 12 entrepreneurs will pitch during the SGS Geneva 2019.
+Following an open call for application in February, a first screening will shortlist the top 20 candidates who will then be reviewed and evaluated by a jury composed of the project core partners and investors.
+The top 12 entrepreneurs will pitch during the SGS Geneva 2020.

 The jury will include representatives from large corporations, academia, development, and investors.

 Entrepreneurs will receive great amount of exposure before and during the event, and access a wide network of decision-makers interested to learn more about their innovation and scale up their company.
 Their travel costs will be covered, they will be given access to a prepping program, and they will benefit from a package of services provided by the SGSGeneva partners.

 The most innovative solution presented at the event will be awarded the Jason Spindler Tech4Dev Prize of USD 5000.

 Third parties nominating entrepreneurs will all be acknowledged by SGSGeneva and Third parties whose nominees are part of the 12 selected entrepreneurs will receive exposure during the event.